-Note: If you are launching a new product and don't have sufficient data, it's generally wise to avoid highly competitive keywords (although these have most likely the highest search volume) and to focus on keywords with lower search volume but less competition.
-The thing is that by trying to rank for highly competitive keywords you are most likely to compete with big sellers who have more reviews and bigger ad budgets than you.
+Note: If you are launching a new product and don't have sufficient data, it's generally wise to avoid highly competitive keywords (although these have most likely the highest search volume) and to focus on keywords with lower search volume and less competition.
+By trying to rank for highly competitive keywords, you are most likely to compete with big sellers who have more reviews and bigger ad budgets than you.
 Not saying this is a universal rule, but it works for me.

 A great tactic is to cooperate with influencers and let them create a “video review” of your product which can then be used on multiple places on your listing.

 Secondary Listing Images + Video